Interview with author Angela Menzies

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘The Mystery of the Blue God’ book?
+How long did it take you to write ‘Bridges To Heal US’ book?

 Q7.
-On what all platforms readers can find ‘The Mystery of the Blue Goo’ book to buy?
+On what all platforms readers can find ‘Bridges To Heal US’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘The Mystery of the Blue Goo’ ?
+Tell us about the process of coming up with the book cover and the title ‘Bridges To Heal US’ ?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?